Topologically invariant Chern numbers of projective varieties: Some algebraic surfaces with useful properties

 \section{Some algebraic surfaces with useful properties}

-The following theorem is the starting point for the proofs of the first three main theorems of this paper. \begin{thm}[\cite{MAorient}] There exist pairs $(X,Y)$ of simply connected complex-algebraic surfaces of non-zero signature, which are orientation-reversingly homeomorphic with respect to the orientations defined by their complex structures.
+The following theorem is the starting point for the proofs of the first three main theorems of this paper. \begin{thm}[\cite{MAorient}] There exist pairs $(X,Y)$ of simply connected complex projective surfaces of non-zero signature, which are orientation-reversingly homeomorphic with respect to the orientations defined by their complex structures.

 Moreover, one may take $X$ to be the four-fold blowup $X' \#\blowup \#\blowup\#\blowup\#\blowup$ of some other surface $X'$. \end{thm} The main theorem of~\cite{MAorient} in fact provides infinitely many such pairs, at least if one does not insist on the property that $X$ be a four-fold blowup.
 The proof combines geography results due to Persson~\cite{P} in the case of negative signature and Chen~\cite{Chen} and Moishezon and Teicher~\cite{MT} in the case of positive signature to find candidate pairs whose Chern numbers are related by